 The rest of the paper is organized as follows.
 Section 2 motivates our test, discusses its power, describes our empirical setting, and presents the test results for various pricing models using spreads formed with decade-old variables.
 Section 3 provides insights into the test results by examining the resulting alphas and factor betas for the sequence of lags up to ten years.
 Section 4 examines the implications of persistent firm characteristics for factor betas as well as the underreaction scenario.
-Section 5 discusses our findings in the context of the related studies mentioned above.
-Section 6 evaluates models using size-sorted portfolios of stocks least likely to be mispriced.
-Section 7 examines augmented versions of the CAPM, and Section 8 concludes.
+Section 5 discusses our findings in the context of the related studies mentioned above, and Section 6 concludes.